ohsayan/jotsy/README.md

 # ✏️ Jotsy: Just your notes

 Jotsy is a self-hosted, free and open-source note taking app with a goal of simplicity in mind.
 It is powered by [Skytable](https://github.com/skytable/skytable).
+Read the [full blog post here](https://ohsayan.github.io/2022/02/jotsy-a-self-hosted-notes-app).

-> **🚧 NOTICE:** This is currently under development
+> 🚧 This is currently under development

 ## Features